• Skip to primary navigation

 • To have a thicker piece of fruit leave on the pith.
 The blanching process will remove the bitterness.

-• Blanch grapefruit and citron five times, lemon and lime peels three times, and oranges three times.
+• Blanch grapefruit and citron five times, lemon and lime peels three times, and oranges two times.

 • Use the leftover simple syrup for drinks, a poke cake, or a citrus curd.